luixv/meinbssb/README.md

 This can be done using OpenVPN Connect (URL = vpn.bssb.bayern) (You have to have installed AuthPoint at your phone)

+In case the VPN does not work call Gmelch IT +49 89 452217420

 Get a shell at the BSSB-Server (I use putty for that) For this you need the password for the admin user (username: bssb-admin).
 Ask the project leader.